300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Title the actor who performs Jon Snow?

-- What number of seasons in whole are there of Sport of Thrones?
+- What number of seasons in whole are there of Recreation of Thrones?

 - ‘All males should die’ interprets as what time period in Excessive Valyrian?